dennismzia/graphql_notes/Android/android.md

-* Enusre target app is running and also frida server is runnign then Identify the Package Name:
+* Ensure target app is running and also frida server is runnign then Identify the Package Name:

 ``` bash
 frida-ps -Ua